-- Small polyps that aren't adenomas may not require treatment.
-These polyps typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor may recommend periodic endoscopy to monitor your stomach polyps.
-Polyps that grow or that cause signs and symptoms can be removed.
+- Small polyps that aren't adenomas.
+These polyps might not require treatment.
+They typically don't cause signs and symptoms and only rarely become cancerous.
+Your doctor might recommend periodic monitoring so that growing polyps or polyps that cause signs and symptoms can be removed.

-- Large stomach polyps may need to be removed.
+- Large polyps.
+These polyps might need to be removed.
 Most stomach polyps can be removed during endoscopy.

-- Polyps associated with familial adenomatous polyposis are removed because they can become cancerous.
+- Polyps associated with familial adenomatous polyposis.
+These polyps are removed because they can become cancerous.

 Treating H. pylori infection

 If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with antibiotics.
 Treating an H. pylori infection may make hyperplastic polyps disappear, and may also stop polyps from recurring.